The Freelancer's Mobile Office: Systems and Tools Every Freelancer Needs

 You Need A Client File Delivery System

-Now, you need to get those deliverables to your client fast.
+Now, you need to deliver those to your client quickly.

 WeTransfer

 WeTransfer is a quick way to transfer large files.
-The free version allows you to send up to 2GB via email or a link that automatically expires in 7 days.
-With the PRO version, you can send up to 200GB, set passwords, set expiration dates, and have 1TB of space.
+The free version allows you to send up to 3GB of data per month and up to 10 transfers via email or a link that automatically expires in 3 days.

 Dropbox